Quarterly Performance Review Guide & Template (July 2026)

 Come prepared with 360-degree feedback from your employee’s peers and ask them to prepare a self-assessment beforehand.

 Why start with this?
-It opens up the meeting to be a conversation, rather than a top-down “presentation”.
-Instead of starting off with the manager’s assessment, open the floor to your team member to let you know how they think they’re doing and to discuss feedback from their colleagues — junior, lateral and senior alike.
+It opens up the meeting to be a conversation, not a top-down “presentation”.
+Instead of starting off with the manager’s assessment, open the floor to your team member to let you know how they think they’re doing and to discuss feedback from their colleagues, including junior, lateral and senior alike.

 2. Performance against objectives